 Workforce of the future: Why employees need to be learning agile

-When you look at job openings today, the number of jobs requiring data analytics, coding and software development skills is staggering.
-You can barely find a job that simply requires soft skills such as verbal ability, basic numerical skills or communication skills.
-This is because, any job that requires performing basic repetitive tasks are getting automated.
+When you look at job openings today, the number of jobs requiring data analytics, coding, and software development skills is staggering.
+You can barely find a job that simply requires soft skills such as verbal ability, basic numerical skills, or communication skills.
+This is because any job that requires performing basic repetitive tasks are getting automated.
 This a source of concern for individuals who do not have any technical skill sets and are from a non-tech educational background.
 The old age thinking of working as per one’s educational training is hindering the ability of people to learn new skills on their own.
-The siloed thinking of people that makes them stick to a certain type of job role is going to be major cause of unemployment in the future.
+The siloed thinking of people that makes them stick to a certain type of job role is going to be a major cause of unemployment in the future.

 “Our research shows that the fastest growing demand for technology skills is actually across all jobs, not just technology-specific jobs.
 As technology and automation advances, all employees will need to develop new skills and become increasingly comfortable with working alongside and, in many cases, working for intelligent machines.
 Traditional jobs requiring a narrow skillset will make way for less repetitive, non-routine work requiring complex problem-solving, curiosity, foresight, empathy, resilience, and accelerated learning.” –Aaron McEwan, from CEB, now Gartner

-Work tasks are becoming increasingly novel and requiring strong analytical and interpersonal skills
+Work tasks are becoming increasingly novel and requiring strong analytical and interpersonal skills.

-- Jobs requiring employees do to manual and repetitive work are disappearing fast
+- Jobs requiring employees to do manual and repetitive work are disappearing fast

-- Automation is taking care of work tasks that are repetitive and does not require use of high cognitive abilities or human touch
+- Automation is taking care of work tasks that are repetitive and does not require the use of high cognitive abilities or human touch

-- All work tasks in all job roles globally are becoming increasingly novel/non-repetitive and requiring usage of high cognitive abilities.
+- All work tasks in all job roles globally are becoming increasingly novel/non-repetitive and requiring the usage of high cognitive abilities.

 Future of Work: Why is it Important for organizations to have a learning agile workforce?